Shadowdrake27, The Wordsmith

 Space is harsh.
 Habitable planets are few and far between.
 Even the most advanced races have trouble navigating the heavens between them.
 When a new planet is found, it’s worth fighting for, but some aren't vacant.

-Earth is an ideal planet with its open spaces, reasonable gravitational forces and abundant natural resources.
-Maybe that’s why two of the galaxies biggest super powers sought it out.
+Earth is an ideal planet with its open spaces, reasonable gravitational forces, and abundant natural resources.
+Maybe that’s why two of the galaxy's biggest superpowers sought it out.
 The primitive natives aren’t much of a problem for the Drevril or the Bunqirs; however, they might be a problem for each other.

 Furthest Star: Icarus